 Know the context you are working in prior to making changes in your behavior.
-Assertiveness is not commonly considered as a positive trait.
+Assertiveness is not commonly considered a positive trait.
 Does the organization, region or national culture truly value strength?
 Or does a persuasive, quiet approach is more respected in a work situation?
 The reward for your assertiveness also depends on your gender.
 According to the world’s leading gender consultation firms warns that the women asking for what they want are often labeled as aggressive and bitchy.
 The range of latitude is smaller for women to get away with what they want.
-Before altering your behavior consider the implication of your conduct.
+Before altering your behavior, consider the implication of your conduct.

 8. Estimate your level of assertiveness

 One can do this by either evaluating your own behavior or asking for input from others.
 Question yourself: are you willing to discuss with anyone what you want?
 Most people will answer this question with some experiences which direct the need for overcoming the fear and expressing their opinion more regularly.
 To gain a complete understanding of your style being effective or not, complete a success inventory.
 Over a specific time period, months, or a few weeks, ask yourself what you want from this circumstance prior to entering the meeting or discussion.
 Later estimate the results: Did I managed to get what I wanted?
 A track record of your success is created with this, and it also provides you with an indication of whether you require an adjustment in your style.
 Rating your own behavior objectively could be a difficult task.
 The connection between what others see and what we think we are doing is very weak.
 Hence getting feedback from a trusted colleague or conducting a complete review will be helpful.